-Kids First is the only organization in Iowa that provides free and reduced-cost representation to children in divorce and custody cases.
-Kids First’s attorneys represent school-age children in high-conflict family law cases in Linn, Johnson, Polk, and some parts of Dallas County.
+Kids First provides free and reduced-cost representation to children in divorce and custody cases.
+Kids First’s attorneys represent school-age children in high-conflict family law cases in Linn and Johnson Counties.

 Why Do Kids Need a Lawyer?

 The outcome of a custody case affects the child more than anyone else, so children deserve an advocate.

 In high-conflict custody disputes, litigation often lasts years and children frequently witness fighting between parents.
 Exposure to parents fighting and badmouthing each other puts children at risk to: